jgm/citeproc/README.md

-Although this library is much more accurate in implementing the CSL spec than pandoc-citeproc was, it still fails some of the tests from the CSL test suite (58/845).
+Although this library is much more accurate in implementing the CSL spec than pandoc-citeproc was, it still fails some of the tests from the CSL test suite (63/845).
 However, most of the failures are on minor corner cases, and in many cases the expected behavior goes beyond what is required by the CSL spec.
+(For example, we intentionally refrain from capitalizing terms in initial position in note styles.
+It makes more sense for the calling program, e.g. pandoc, to do the capitalization when it puts the citations in notes, since some citations in note styles may already be in notes and in this case their rendering may not require capitalization.
+It is easy to capitalize reliably, hard to uncapitalize reliably.)